timvink/mkdocs-print-site-plugin/README.md

 # mkdocs-print-site-plugin

-> ⚠️ **This plugin is under development and the first version has not yet been released.
-Expected end of August :)**

 [MkDocs](https://www.mkdocs.org/) plugin that adds a page to your site combining all pages, allowing your site visitors to *File > Print > Save as PDF* the entire site.

 ## Features :star2: